AntonOshurek/replaceNonEnglish/README.md

 ### Replace Non-English is released under the MIT license.

-### If you have any proposal for this library or any questions, send email on my adress - oshurekweb@gmail.com :)
+#### If you have any proposal for this library or any questions, send email on my :envelope_with_arrow: adress - oshurekweb@gmail.com :)